 The Perfect Pout

-There's nothing better than a minimal makeup brought to life by a powerful pout.
-This magenta lipstick with a touch of fuschia is perfect for Priyanka, and the metallic shine adds that certain je ne sais quoi.
+There's nothing better than minimal makeup brought to life by a powerful pout.
+This magenta lipstick with a touch of fuchsia is perfect for Priyanka Chopra, and the metallic shine adds that certain je ne sais quoi.
 Since there are multiple tones and variations of purple, you can use any color you feel suits you the best.
-With soft eyeshadow and mascara, the lip steals the show and is perfect for those that want to incorporate color into their makeup look, but want to take things one step at a time.
+With soft eyeshadow and mascara, the lip steals the show and is perfect for those who want to incorporate color into their makeup look, but want to take things one step at a time.

 A Marvel of Metallic